NCIS Investigation ProcessJanuary 3, 2022

 At some point, the agent will determine that the NCIS Investigation Process is complete.
 The agent will provide his/her corresponding JAG with the complete investigation file and will brief him/her.
 The JAG will sometimes agree that the investigation is complete and other times will ask the agent to pursue additional investigative leads.
 Once the JAG and agent are in agreement that the investigation is complete, the JAG will render a probable cause opinion, or probable cause OPINE.

 If the JAG finds that there is no probable cause that the Servicemember committed an offense, then the investigation will be closed and no adverse action will be taken.
 If the JAG finds that there is probable cause, he/she will provide a written opinion (typically).
 Additionally, the subject's DNA will be taken and added to CODIS.
-The investigation will then be presented to the Command.
-The Command will then consider their options, which could include no action, nonjudicial punishment, administrative separation, a court-martial, or other adverse actions.
+The investigation will then be presented to the recently created Office of the Special Trial Counsel (for offenses of sexual assault, rape, domestic violence, child abuse, manslaughter, kidnapping, murder) or the Command (for other cases).
+The Office of the Special Trial Counsel will decide only whether a court martial will be pursued or not.
+For cases sent to the Command, they consider their options, which could include no action, nonjudicial punishment, administrative separation, a court-martial, or other adverse actions.

-Typically, once the Command takes action, the NCIS investigation process is over.
+Typically, once the Office of the Special Trial Counsel/Command takes action, the NCIS investigation process is over.
 However, there are times when the prosecutor will ask NCIS to complete additional investigative tasks.
 These could include identifying, locating, and interviewing new witnesses or re-interviewing known witnesses.

 The NCIS investigation process has no set timeline.
 The investigation could be completed within a few days (unlikely), or even take years (not common).
 Typically, an investigation will take 6-8 months, but this does vary greatly, for a variety of reasons.